derekmichaelj/cse15l-lab-reports/lab-report-5-week-10.md

 We can see that the expected outcome of running this file through a markdown-parse would be empty brackets [].
 The results of running the two implementations were as follows:
 ![Image](547results.png)
+As can be seen from these results, the implementation provided was correct, as it yielded the correct expected output [], whereas my implementation yielded an index out of bounds error.
+This is due to the fact that in my implementation, it doesn't account for files in which there are no parenthesis.
+In the entire while loop, it never actually checks to see whether or not the next open or close parenthesis are at index -1, and as such, ```int openParen = markdown.indexOf("(", nextCloseBracket);``` will create an index of -1, which, when run through ```toReturn.add(markdown.substring(openParen + 1, closeParen));```, yields the index out of bounds error shown in the image.